The Wall Live (2010–2013)

 Snowy White (who was a session and tour musician with Pink Floyd in the 1970s, and was in the tour band for the original 1980–81 tour for The Wall) and Dave Kilminster were the first musicians confirmed to be in Waters's touring band.
 Kipp Lennon, Mark Lennon and Michael Lennon of the band Venice were confirmed for backing vocal duties, but Michael Lennon withdrew from the band due to rehearsal difficulties.
 He was replaced by cousin Pat Lennon, also of Venice.
 On 23 April, the full band line-up was announced on Roger Waters's Facebook page.
 Following a charity gig Waters performed with his former Pink Floyd bandmates on 10 July 2010, he confirmed that David Gilmour would guest on "Comfortably Numb" at one show during the tour.
 Gilmour appeared at the 12 May 2011 show at The O2, London playing lead guitar on "Comfortably Numb" and mandolin on "Outside the Wall", on which they were also joined by Nick Mason on tambourine.

 On 24 August 2010, The Times Leader newspaper of Wilkes-Barre, Pennsylvania, reported that Waters and company were in town rehearsing for the tour at the Mohegan Sun Arena.
 This venue previously hosted pre-tour rehearsals and pre-tour concerts for such performers as Elton John, the Simon & Garfunkel "Old Friends" Reunion Tour in 2003 and AC/DC rehearsals in 2008 before the band's world tour.
 There were no rehearsals or performances; the crew used the occasion to work out technical details.
 On 12 September 2010, there was a rehearsal performance at the Izod Center in East Rutherford, New Jersey, for invited guests.

 In 2014 Waters directed a documentary about the tour titled Roger Waters: The Wall.
 The film incorporated footage from the concerts in Quebec City and Athens.
 It premiered in the Special Presentations section of the 2014 Toronto International Film Festival.

-Tour band
+Personnel

 The following musicians have played on the tour: